A class of globally solvable Markovian quadratic BSDE systems and applications: Main results

 \begin{remark} $\,$ \begin{enumerate} \item The sequence $\seq{h}$ in condition (4) above is chosen uniformly for all $\{\bsf^m\}$.
 Therefore the inequality \eqref{equ:Lyapunov} is satisfied for all $\bsf^m$ and $k^m_n$.
-It is without loss of generality to have $|\bsz|^2$ on the right-hand side of \eqref{equ:Lyapunov}, since any positive constant $\delta_n$ before $|\bsz|^2$ can be normalized to $1$ after scaling $h_n$ and $k^m_n$ by $1/\delta_n$. \item Applying the uniform estimate in Theorem \ref{thm:abstract} to a constant sequence (i.e. all $\{\bsf^m\}$ and $\{\bsg^m\}$ are the same for different $m$), we obtain an a priori estimate for a continuous Markovian solution of a single system: let $(\bsv, \bsw)$ be a continuous Markovian solution to \eqref{equ:BSDE} whose data $\bsf$ and $\bsg$ satisfy assumptions in Theorem \ref{thm:abstract}, then $\bsv$ is locally H\"{o}lderian. \end{enumerate} \end{remark}
+It is without loss of generality to have $|\bsz|^2$ on the right-hand side of \eqref{equ:Lyapunov}, since any positive constant $\delta_n$ before $|\bsz|^2$ can be normalized to $1$ after scaling $h_n$ and $k^m_n$ by $1/\delta_n$. \item Applying Theorem \ref{thm:abstract} to a constant sequence (i.e. all $\{\bsf^m\}$ and $\{\bsg^m\}$ are the same for different $m$), we obtain an a priori estimate for a continuous Markovian solution of a single system: let $(\bsv, \bsw)$ be a continuous Markovian solution \eqref{equ:BSDE1} whose data $\bsf$ and $\bsg$ satisfy assumptions in Theorem \ref{thm:abstract}, then $\bsv$ is locally H\"{o}lderian, i.e., $\bsv\in \Caa_{loc, b_0}$. \end{enumerate} \end{remark}

+One of the advantages of our probabilistic approach is that the uniform H\" older bound on $\{\bsv^m\}$ in Theorem \ref{thm:abstract} is sufficient to establish the existence result in Theorem \ref{thm:existence} below.
+To make a connection with a typical analytic treatment of related PDEs, where regularity and bounds of $\bsw$ need to be obtained, we provide some pertinent information in the following remark. \begin{remark} $\,$ \begin{enumerate} \item Without structural conditions on $\bsf$, uniform $\linf$-bounds for \emph{systems} do not always lead to gradient bounds, as evidenced by the following example due to E.~Heinz.
+Consider the following quadratic system of PDE: